Hospitality and Catering courses

 If you work in a restaurant or catering outlets and cook from predominantly fresh and raw ingredients, this new Level 2 Commis Chef Apprenticeship is for you.

-You will undertake the new Commis Chef apprenticeship standard and work towards developing your skills and knowledge to prepare for the final assessment.
+You will work towards developing your skills and knowledge to prepare for the final assessment.
 This could include cooking meat, fish and poultry dishes, and other culinary skills such as making soups and sauces, either in specialist, ethnic or fine dining restaurants.

 How will I be assessed?